Ossewabrandwag

+The OB carried out a campaign of sabotage against state infrastructure, resulting in a government crackdown.
+The unpopularity of that crackdown has been proposed as a contributing factor to the victory of the National Party in the 1948 South African general election and the rise of apartheid.

 Background

-Following the British takeover of what had previously been the Dutch Cape Colony during the Napoleonic Era, most of the Boers of the northeastern Cape frontier migrated to the interior; these migrants eventually established the Orange Free State and South African Republic.
-In 1881, the independence of these frontier states was confirmed following their victory over the British Empire in the brief Anglo-Boer War.
-Following the discovery of large gold and mineral deposits in Boer territory, war broke out again in 1899.
-By 1902, Great Britain conquered both the Boer Republics, overcoming stubborn Boer resistance through the use of a scorched earth policy and concentration camps implemented by Lord Kitchener.
+During the Napoleonic Era, what had previously been the Dutch Cape Colony was seized by the Royal Navy to prevent it from falling under French hegemony.
+After Napoleon I was finally defeated in 1815, the British Empire refused to cede control over the colony back to the Netherlands.
+Much of Cape Colony's large population of Dutch settlers resented living under British rule, especially those on the Cape's frontier, known as the "Boers".
+Compounded disdain over British rule triggering the mass migration of Boers in 1835 from the colony into the African interior in an event that became known as the Great Trek.
+The emancipation of enslaved people in the British Empire in 1834, with full emancipation granted in 1838, was an important contributing factor.
+The Boer migrants eventually established the Orange Free State and South African Republic.
+In 1881, the independence of these states was confirmed following their victory over the British Empire in the brief First Boer War.
+Following the discovery of massive gold and mineral deposits in Boer territory, war broke out again in 1899.
+By 1902, Great Britain conquered both Boer Republics, overcoming stubborn Boer resistance through the use of a scorched earth policy and forcing Boer civilians into concentration camps.

-During the conflict, the Boer cause enjoyed a degree of support from the Netherlands and to a lesser extent the German Empire.

 After the war, a degree of reconciliation developed between the Afrikaners and British, facilitating the formation of the Union of South Africa in 1910, under the leadership of former Boer Commandos such as Louis Botha and Jan Smuts.
 South African Union Defence Force troops, including thousands of Afrikaners, served in the British forces during World War I.

-Nonetheless, many Boers remembered the tactics used by Britain in the Second Boer War and remained resentful of British rule, even in the looser form of Dominion status.
+Nonetheless, many Boers remembered the brutal tactics used by Britain in the Second Boer War and remained resentful of British rule, even in the looser form of Dominion status.

 1930s

 The chief vehicle of Afrikaner nationalism at this time was the "Purified National Party" of D. F. Malan, which broke away from the National Party when the latter merged with Smuts' South African Party in 1934.
 Another important element was the Afrikaner Broederbond, a quasi-secret society founded in 1918, and dedicated to the proposition that "the Afrikaner volk has been planted in this country by the Hand of God..."

-1938 was the centennial anniversary of the Great Trek (the migration of Boers to the interior).
-The Ossewabrandwag was established in commemoration of the Trek.
+The Ossewabrandwag was officially established in 1938 to commemorate the centennial of the Great Trek.
 Most of the migrants travelled in ox-drawn wagons, hence the group's name.
-The group's leader was Johannes Van Rensburg, a lawyer who had served as Secretary of Justice under Smuts (as Minister), and was a supporter of Germany at the time.
+The group's leader was Johannes Van Rensburg, an attorney who had previously served as Secretary of Justice under Jan Smuts and supported the Nazi government in Germany.